Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

 1. Check for an existing IMS public key.

-    > If it is known that a public key associated with the user account being used was not previously uploaded to the IMS service, then skip this
+    > **`NOTE`** If it is known that a public key associated with the user account being used was not previously uploaded to the IMS service, then skip this
     > step and proceed to [upload the SSH public key to the IMS service](#upload-ssh-public-key-to-ims).

     The following query may return multiple public key records.
 The correct one will have a name value including the current username in use.

     ```bash
-    ncn# cray ims public-keys list
+    cray ims public-keys list
     ```

     Example output excerpt: